 There is such a wide range of uses for this oil that a particular dosage limit is not possible.
 Speak with your natural health practitioner about different recipes, preparations, and blends of jojoba oil for your particular health concerns.

 Side Effects of Jojoba Oil

-- Inflammation – As with so many natural oils, there is the possibility of a negative skin reaction, even if you aren’t allergic to the jojoba plant.
-Apply a small amount of this oil to a patch of skin and wait for 3-4 hours to see if any reaction occurs.
+- Inflammation: The use of this oil can cause a negative skin reaction, even if you aren’t allergic to the jojoba plant.
+So apply a small amount of this oil to a patch of skin and wait for 3-4 hours to see if any reaction occurs.
 If it does, try choosing a different oil for your therapeutic needs.

-- Internal Consumption – Under no circumstances should jojoba oil be consumed; it is strictly a topical oil, although it is occasionally added to aromatherapy blends.
-This oil contains erucic acid in a rather high quantity, which can cause cardiovascular irregularities and strong stomach upset.
+- Internal Consumption: Under no circumstances should jojoba oil be consumed; it is strictly a topical oil, although it is occasionally added to aromatherapy blends.
+This oil contains erucic acid in a rather high quantity, which can cause cardiovascular irregularities and stomach upset.

 - Pregnancy: While many natural oils are not recommended for pregnant women, the soothing and skin-boosting properties of this oil make it a popular choice among those who are pregnant.
 Numerous studies have shown that this oil is great for hydrating dry skin, preventing stretch marks, and helping keep the skin healthy during the hormonal and physiological changes of pregnancy.